marsidev/get-sc-key/README.md

 # How it works?

 This API login into the game developer portal with your credentials, check if exists a key for your IP and if not, **delete all existing keys** and generate a new one for your IP.
 Otherwise, it will return the existing key.
 The logic is inspired on [TheLearneer/supercell-api](https://github.com/TheLearneer/supercell-api)

+## Contributing

+Any contributions you make are greatly appreciated.
+If you have a suggestion that would make this better, please fork the repo and create a Pull Request.
+You can also simply [open an issue](https://github.com/marsigliadev/get-sc-key/issues/new).